railsbridge/railsbridge-virtual-machine/README.md

 ## Step 4.

-Change directory into a workspace for your Railsbridge tutorial, and start your machine!
+Create a workspace directory for your Railsbridge tutorial.

 Go to your home directory: